AndersNormannHermanrud/Stun_Server/README.md

 ### Dependencies

- * browserify           - To write Node.js modules to use in the browser
  * Vue 3.0.7 or later   - Frontend tool to make the web page responsive
  * websocket            - To connect to the STUN server
+ * socket.io            - Better websocket library used for WebRTC

 ### Installation